 If you'd like to hear how this headset sounds so you can determine if it would be suitable for your needs, watch the video review below that includes the microphone and speaker test.

 The warranty on the Logitech H390 is 2-years.
 This is twice as long as most other headsets in this price range which normally come with a 1-year warranty.
-And it would be hard to argue that a longer warranty is always better.
+And I think most would agree that having a longer warranty is better than having a shorter one.